-Assisted Living Communities (AL) Apartment or condo style living that allows seniors to live in an environment with considerable assistance.
+Assisted Living Facilities (AL) Apartment or condo style living that allows seniors to live in an environment with considerable assistance.
 Services provided can include meals, organized activities, multiple levels of medication management and non-medical care.
-These communities offer different levels of care and as the clients' needs increase, costs increase accordingly.
+These facilities offer different levels of care and as the clients' needs increase, costs increase accordingly.
+Independent Living Facility (IL) Apartment-like complexes where seniors live independently.
+There is usually no care provided.
+In some facilities meals are offered to residents.
+Clients can choose to participate in structured activities with others their age.